samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 # Introduction

-BKDF is a memory-hard password hashing and password-based key derivation function based on Balloon {{BCS16}}, which was published shortly after the Password Hashing Competition (PHC).
+BKDF is a memory-hard password hashing and password-based key derivation function based on Balloon {{BCS16}}, an algorithm published shortly after the Password Hashing Competition (PHC).
 It has several advantages over prior password hashing algorithms:

 - It has proven memory-hardness properties, making it resistant against sequential GPU/ASIC attacks.
 An adversary trying to save space pays a large penalty in computation time.
 - It can be instantiated with any collision-resistant PRF, hash function, or XOF, making it a mode of operation for these existing algorithms.
 No new, unstudied primitives are required.